deis/workflow/src/installing-deis/installing-deis-workflow.md

 ```
 $ helm generate -x manifests deis      # generates various secrets
-$ helm install deis --namespace=deis   # injects resources into your cluster
+$ helm install deis                    # injects resources into your cluster
 ```

 Helm will install a variety of Kubernetes resources in the `deis` namespace.